Monica-Vu/cs_knowledge/APIs/Best-Practices-REST-API.md

 # What is REST API?
-* One of the most common way web services
+* One of the most common types of web services
 * Allows applications to communicate with a server via REST API
-* API: application programming interface that conforms to specific architectural constraints (ex/ stateless communication and cacheable data)
 * usually called over HTTP
 * a set of architectural constraints